taurusilver7/github-search/README.md

 ### redirects with react-router-dom

-In order for routing to work on netlify, redirects was added to the public older.
+In order for routing to work on netlify, redirects was added to the public folder.

 - create a \_redirects file in public & add the following lines to it.
 - \_redirects file in public